jwonyk/Redlining-Biodiversity-Observations/README.md

-# Homework Assignment 2 - HOLC Redlining and Biodiversity Observations
+# HOLC Redlining and Biodiversity Observations

 ## Purpose of this project